az01r/recruitment-backend-track-typescript/README.md

 docker-compose exec recruitment-backend npx prisma migrate dev
 ```

 The first command will build the backend image and start both the db and the backend containers.

+Note that in this mode it will also read the docker-compose.override.yml file to create a bind mount for the hot reload of the code.

 The second command will run the database migrations.
 Note that it needs to be executed only the first time the project is run or whenever the database schema changes.